When you are trying to pick out a new puppy, the number of options can be overwhelming.

 Mini Aussie Care

-Owning a Mini Aussie is not only a privilege but a responsibility and an investment.
+Owning a Mini Aussie is not only a privilege but a responsibility and a big investment.
 Here is an idea of what you can expect in terms of caring for one.

 Aussies have thick, fluffy coats–they will need some care.
-They need weekly brushing sessions to prevent their coats from becoming matted and tangled.
+They need weekly brushing sessions to prevent their coats from becoming matted, tangled, and unattractive.
 They may also need a little selective trimming to keep them looking neat, but it’s not customary to clip them.

 These dogs shed year-round and go through periods of heavier shedding in the Spring and Fall.